Kashish121/Traffic-Signal-Detection-System/README.md

 8. Train the model
 9. Model evaluation of the test data set
 10. Generating the classification result

+If a traffic sign is detected, it will be tracked until it disappears or there is another bigger sign in the frame.
+The tracking method is Dense Optical Flow.
+> The `main.py` trains the dataset every time it executes.
+But, the `data_smv.dat` already contains a trained dataset if we want to skip the traning of SMV model every time we execute the detection system.

 <!-- Using CNN, python based.
 Tools and technologies used: